Queen bee syndrome: Competition

-The queen bee phenomenon still has no male-equivalent term, perhaps because male competition is seen as normal, healthy behavior, and as children it’s even encouraged.
-Female competition however, is looked down upon– from childhood onward, women in competition are labeled as backstabbing, conniving, catty “mean girls”.
+The queen bee phenomenon still has no male-equivalent term, perhaps because male competition is seen as normal, healthy behavior, and as children it's even encouraged.
+Female competition however, is looked down upon — from childhood onward, women in competition are labeled as backstabbing, conniving, catty "mean girls".
 There are countless books and movies portraying the concept that it has started to become the standard.
-Despite the prevalence of material depicting queen bee behavior among females, studies have shown that men actually participate in similar to elevated levels of indirect aggression linked to queen bee behavior (i.e., gossiping, rumour spreading, social exclusion) in comparison to women.
+Despite the prevalence of material depicting queen bee behavior among women, studies have shown that men actually participate in similar to elevated levels of indirect aggression linked to queen bee behavior (i.e., gossiping, rumour spreading, social exclusion) in comparison to women.
 Admittedly, young boys tend to display physical aggression more than young girls at any age, but a 1992 study demonstrated that as boys reach the age of 11, verbal and indirect aggression levels rise.
 Verbal and indirect aggression requires a degree of social intelligence and understanding of interpersonal relationships, skills that girls tend to develop earlier than boys (around the age of 8).
 A 2005 study in Britain asked university students to report how often they either experienced, or participated in forms of indirect aggression (specifically social exclusion, use of malicious humour, and guilt induction).
 The results presented no differences between the experiences of men and women based on these self-reported numbers.

 Criticisms of the theory

 Recent research, that uses a robust causal identification mechanism (i.e., regression discontinuity design), strongly contests the existence of the queen bee phenomenon.
-The results of this study suggest that previous research was biased – either by eliciting confirming cases (as is often done in qualitative research) or that observational data based on questionnaire measures was biased because of endogeneity issues.
+The results of this study suggest that previous research was biased — either by eliciting confirming cases (as is often done in qualitative research) or that observational data based on questionnaire measures was biased because of endogeneity issues.

 Some find the queen bee phenomenon to be unknowingly perpetuating gender stereotypes that are sorely outdated.
-It is also argued that the term undermines women’s professional progress and abilities, and tarnishes the reputation of groups of women in the professional sphere.
-Another criticism of the theory comes from the belief that it promotes a “blame the woman” narrative.
+It is also argued that the term undermines women's professional progress and abilities, and tarnishes the reputation of groups of women in the professional sphere.
+Another criticism of the theory comes from the belief that it promotes a "blame the woman" narrative.

-In her book, Lean In, chief operating officer of Facebook, Sheryl Sandberg deplored the syndrome writing, “Often, without realizing it, women internalize disparaging cultural attitudes and then echo them back”.
+In her book, Lean In, chief operating officer of Facebook, Sheryl Sandberg deplored the syndrome writing, "Often, without realizing it, women internalize disparaging cultural attitudes and then echo them back".

 A study by Credit Suisse counters the evidence of the queen bee phenomenon.
-In examining 3,400 of the world’s largest companies, it was revealed that female CEOs were 50% more likely than their male counterparts to have a female CFO; and 55% more likely to have business units run by women.
+In examining 3,400 of the world's largest companies, it was revealed that female CEOs were 50% more likely than their male counterparts to have a female CFO; and 55% more likely to have business units run by women.
 It was also discovered that while typically women are found within human resources or legal departments, in female-led companies it became less likely due to the fact that female CEOs were supporting their female executives branching out into more influential roles within the company.